-Provides a Chronological Record: Journal book records transactions in occurrence of their date.
+Provides a Chronological Record: Journal book records transactions in the occurrence of their date.
 Hence, it is possible to get day-to-day information.

-Less mistakes and can be detected easily: With the help of Prime Entry, the mistakes in the ledger accounts can be easily detected.
+Few mistakes and can be detected easily: With the help of Prime Entry, the mistakes in the ledger accounts can be easily detected.

-Lessens the chance of business fraud, negligence and mistakes: The Chronological recording of the financial transactions reduces the chance of business frauds, negligence, and mistakes.
+Lessens the chance of business fraud, negligence, and mistakes: The Chronological recording of the financial transactions reduces the chance of business frauds, negligence, and mistakes.

 Journals are shown in clarity: Journals show all these transactions in great detail so the business is not mandated to rewrite them in detail in the ledger section, thus it keeps the ledger accounts brief and uncluttered.

 Perfect back-up of each other: If records are by chance lost then along with the ledger and the books of original entry the organization will get through.
-They act as a perfect back-up for each other.
+They act as a perfect backup for each other.

 Ensuring that the documents are not skipped: To ensure that the documents do not go unrecorded, the source of documents are normally copied twice with consecutive numbers and are noted in day books while recording the transactions.